dfinity/quill/docs/cli-reference/sns/quill-sns-stake-neuron.md

 The default fee is 0.0001 tokens.
 Use the `--fee` flag when using an SNS that sets its own transaction fee.

-If `--claim-only` is specified, then only the neuron claim message will be generated.
+If `--already-transferred` is specified, then only the neuron claim message will be generated.
 This is useful if there was an error previously submitting the notification which you have since rectified, or if you have made the transfer with another tool.

+As this is an update call, it will not actually make the request, but rather generate a signed and packaged request that can be sent from anywhere.
+You can use the `--qr` flag to display it as a QR code, or if you are not working with an air-gapped machine, you can pipe it to `quill send`.